-If you’re having digestive problems, you should talk to your doctor about whether probiotics and digestive enzymes are right for you.
-You can even see about incorporating prebiotics – plant fibers that help healthy bacteria grow – for their synergistic effects on probiotics.
+Some people may even benefit from incorporating prebiotics – plant fibers that help healthy bacteria grow – for their synergistic effects on probiotics.
 Care/of offers all three.
 Our high quality digestive enzymes are made with a blend of enzymes to help break down dairy, gluten, fiber, and more.
 Our probiotic blend can help naturally regulate your digestive system.
 And our prebiotics ease bloating and allow probiotics to work more effectively.

 Probiotics are naturally present in fermented foods including yogurt, kefir, kimchi, miso, raw sauerkraut, kombucha, and lacto-fermented vegetables.

 And of course, probiotics also come in the convenient form as supplements.
 Care/of’s Probiotic Blend supplement, as well as many other supplements, come in convenient daily packs to make getting your daily dose of probiotics a breeze.
 Many supplement forms of probiotics can often provide more concentrated doses of probiotics than food alone.